Mealman1551/ArchivedDataCodec/README.md

 make linux
 ```

-After compiling, run the executable:
+After compiling, run the executable in the `dist` folder:

 ```bash
 ./ADC_Archiver_1.4.2.bin